 During the second and third years, CL fellows receive priority registration in trial practice classes that focus on problems relating to a criminal trial.
 All CL fellows spend two semesters working in a real criminal practice setting.
 They also receive preference to register for all advanced criminal law and procedure classes, including (as third years) the highly sought after criminal law positions in the TJSL Veterans Legal Affairs Clinic.
 CL fellows also have the opportunity to work one-on-one with criminal law professors on scholarly projects, either the professor’s or the student’s own projects.
 In addition, fellows have the opportunity to participate in criminal-related moot court competitions and to attend many scholarly and practice-oriented programs dealing with various aspects of criminal practice.
 Interested CL fellows may also be paired with TJSL graduate mentors who practice criminal law.

 This program is designed for law students with a strong interest in pursuing a career in criminal law.
-It is supported by substantial scholarship awards for qualified students.
 If you think that this program might be for you, please contact the admissions office and ask about the Criminal Law Fellowship Program.